Onboarding New Products

 }

-From the response you can see that certificate_approval_number has definition of StringDefinition, and its usage is literal.
+Attribute certificate_approval_number has definition of StringDefinition, and its usage is literal.
 This means that any string value could be assigned to that attribute.

 certificate.product_component:

-click to see attribute-types request for product_component
+Click to see attribute-types request for product_component

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-click to see `attribute-types` response for `product_component`
+Click to see `attribute-types` response for `product_component`

 {